mo-sangha/book/chapters/2.typ

 are relieved, and when distraction from space-like awareness is minimized.
 We can then allow our habit of distraction to resolve itself naturally.
-As stabilization (samatha) blossoms, insight (vipassana) will naturally accompany stabilization with wisdom (direct seeing) in the face of non-distraction.
+As stabilization (samatha) blossoms, insight (vipassana) will naturally accompany stabilization as wisdom (direct seeing) in the face of non-distraction.
-With further stabilization, the dimensions of visibility increase: this is the union of samatha/vipassana.
+With further stabilization, the dimensions of visibility increase: this is the union of samatha and vipassana.

 #quote(block: true, attribution: [Longchenpa @treasure-trove])[
   Your recognition of awareness is challenged when you perceive objects manifesting